godotengine/godot-docs/development/compiling/compiling_for_osx.rst

 template located in ``misc/dist/osx_tools.app``.
 Typically, for an optimized editor binary built with ``target=release_debug``::

-In order to do this inside the terminal here is the changes you need to make in order to create an ``.app``. bundle like in the official builds.
+In order to do this inside the terminal here is the changes you need to make in order to create an ``.app`` bundle like in the official builds

 To compile for Intel (x86-64) powered Macs, use::